bessagroup/CDDM/README.md

 cd CDDM
 ```

+## Installation:
+* This code requires a python version<3.10.

-* Install PyTorch and all other requirements using:
+* PyTorch and all other requirements should be installed using:
 ```

 pip install -r requirements.txt
 ```

-## Train the model
+## Getting started - training the model

 Run the code with: